ssherwood/spring-boot-jpa/README.md

     )
 ```

 That is a huge improvement!
-If you use other Java 8 Date types, you'll
+If you use other Java 8 Date types, you'll need a converter for each
-need a converter for each (I can't believe no one has created a utility
-library for these yet).
+(I can't believe that no one has created a utility library for these yet).

 # Step 10:  Let's write some unit tests

-So far we've not written a lot of code but its still a good idea to get
-into the habit of writing unit tests.
-Spring Boot 1.4 provides some new
+So far we've not written a lot of code but its still a good idea to get into the habit of writing
-testing capabilities that we want to take advantage of.
+unit tests.
+Spring Boot 1.4 provides some new testing capabilities that we want to take advantage
+of.

 First, lets create a test for our PatientRepository.
-In the test section,
+In the test section, create a package called
-create a package called `repositories` and then add a Java class called
+`repositories` and then add a Java class called `PatientRepositoryTests`.
+In that class add the
-`PatientRepositoryTests`.
-In that class add the following code:
+following code:

 ```java
 @RunWith(SpringRunner.class)